edsu/soccer-schools/README.md

 I originally tried using the Wikidata reconciliation service on both datasets and then joining based on WikidataID.
 But I ran into issues where there were false positives, perhaps because I wasn't also using the city and state as part of the reconciliation.

-A simple school name match wasn't good enough (562/854).
-After some experimentation I ended up using the state to limit the matches for each school, and then using a [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to find the best match.
-This yielded (785/854) and I'll manually look at the remaining 70.
+A simple school name match wasn't good enough (562/854 matches).
+After some experimentation I ended up using the state to limit the matches for each school, and then using a [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to find the best match (785/854 matches).
+When I get around to it I'll manually match up the remaining 70.

 [wikitable2csv]: https://wikitable2csv.ggor.de/
 [College School Card Data]: https://collegescorecard.ed.gov/data/